nexy7574/nio-bot/docs/guides/001-getting-started.md

 This will log into the account when prompted, and will grab you an access token, spitting it out into your terminal.

 From there, you can replace `bot.run(password="...")` with `bot.run(access_token="...")`, and you're good to go!

-!!! tip
-    You'll also notice that the bot starts up in a matter of seconds when using an access token.
-    This is because the client has already logged in before, so rather than having to sync the entire state and history, it only downloads and syncs new events and data.

-    In comparison to using a password, which creates a new session, meaning the client has to download and sync the entire history yet again.